Graph Learning Under Partial Observability: Achievable Graph Learning

-As a matter of fact, the most popular combination matrices used in distributed optimization belong to class $\mathcal{C}_2$ and, hence, to $\mathcal{C}_1$.
-Two notable instances are the Laplacian and the Metropolis combination rules, which can be defined as follows.
-For $\ell\neq k$, with $\ell$ and $k$ connected: \beq
+As a matter of fact, the most popular combination matrices used in distributed processing belong to class $\mathcal{V}_2$ and, hence, to $\mathcal{V}_1$.
+Two notable instances are the Laplacian and Metropolis combination rules, which can be defined as follows~\cite{Sayed}.
+For $k\neq\ell$, with $k$ and $\ell$ connected: \beq